Home > NJ TRANSIT News > News Releases |

 Last month, NJ TRANSIT introduced a partnership with Somerset Development LLC to create a vibrant, new mixed-use Transit Oriented Development (TOD) project through a sale and lease agreement with the developer for land adjacent to the Somerville Train Station with access to the borough’s revitalized and bustling downtown.
 In addition to the new neighborhood, the developers will construct a new road that will connect State Route 206 with the rail station to provide easier access to mass transit for the a significant portion of western Somerset County.

 NJ TRANSIT has identified additional opportunities for similar projects in Bordentown, Bound Brook, Camden, Hoboken, Trenton, and other communities throughout the Garden State.
-Municipal leaders interested in learning more about how NJ TRANSIT can support their community with Transit Oriented Design should contact Sean Massey, Director of Transit Oriented Design, at email@example.com.
+Municipal leaders interested in learning more about how NJ TRANSIT can support their community with Transit Oriented Development should contact Sean Massey, Director of Transit Oriented Development, at firstname.lastname@example.org.

 To promote transit oriented development opportunities on and near NJ TRANSIT properties, NJ TRANSIT has developed a website to host project documents for interested bidders and members of the community to access.
 The website, at https://www.njtransitdevelopment.com/, launched in May with the Matawan project’s Request for Qualifications.
 Interested developers and builders should visit the site regularly as it will be the prime location for posting of upcoming opportunities to bid on NJ TRANSIT-related development projects.